Rethinking Publication: A Certification Framework for AI-Enabled Research: Discussion

 \subsection{Competitive Displacement, Equity, and Stakeholder Implications}

-The framework's implications for institutional employers, national laboratories, large research universities, government research agencies --- differ from its implications for individual researchers.
+The framework's implications for institutional employers, national laboratories, large research universities, and government research agencies differ from its implications for individual researchers.
 Much institutional research is inherently Category~A and B: large-scale computational studies, parameter sweeps, high-throughput screening, standardized data collection.
 These are contributions the knowledge enterprise genuinely needs.
-Category~A and B certifications are not demotions from an unstated higher standard, they are accurate, honest descriptions of work the pipeline has made more reliable and more scalable.
+Category~A and B certifications are not demotions from an unstated higher standard; they are descriptions of what the work is in pipeline-relative terms, work the pipeline has made more reliable and more scalable.
 The framework's risk for institutional employers is not that it devalues their work but that institutional evaluation systems, if they informally adopt A/B/C distinctions over time, might concentrate prestige recognition on Category~C while continuing to fund and require Category~A and B work without recognizing it as such.
 Addressing this requires deliberate institutional governance decisions about how the certification currency maps onto promotion, salary, and mission-fulfillment criteria, decisions that lie with institutional employers, not with the certification framework itself.